Arunagirinathar: Songs

-For Murugan's devotees Tiruppukal is equivalent to Tevaram, Kandar Alangaram is equivalent to Tiruvacakam and Kandar Anubhuti is equivalent to the Tirumantiram.
+For Murugan's devotees Tiruppugazh is equivalent to Tevaram, Kandar Alangaram is equivalent to Thiruvasagam and Kandar Anubhuti is equivalent to the Thirumanthiram.
 In the Kandar Anubhuti, it is revealed that Arunagirinathar was an exponent of Shaktism.
 He believed that Devi had incarnated on the pusam nakshatra day for the benefit of mankind, in many places, extolling the sanctity of these places, 'She' had a green coloured complexion, and 'She' was the personification of the Vedas.
-In Tiruppukal, he describes the divine miracles of Devi.
+In Tiruppugazh, he describes the divine miracles of Devi.
 He has shown familiarity with rituals pertaining to vamachara, though one who worships the Devi internally (spiritually) may not worship her externally (physically).
 It was seen that the title nātha, was normally conferred on a person, when he becomes an adept in the worship of Devi.

 Retrieval

-The Tiruppukal songs remained in manuscript form for a number of years and were gradually forgotten.
-V. T. Subramania Pillai and his son V. S. Chengalvaraya Pillai of Thirutthani understood their value, retrieved and published them.
+The Tiruppugazh songs remained in manuscript form for a number of years and were gradually forgotten.
+V.T.
+Subramania Pillai and his son V. S. Chengalvaraya Pillai of Thirutthani understood their value, retrieved and published them.

-In 1871 when V.T.Subramania Pillai, was working in the district court at Manjakuppam, dikshitars (priests) of Chidambaram temple, by way of evidence in a court case presented quotations from several literary works.
-One such quotation included lines from the Tiruppukal (625).
+In 1871 when V. T. Subramania Pillai was working in the district court at Manjakuppam, dikshitars (priests) of Chidambaram temple, by way of evidence in a court case presented quotations from several literary works.
+One such quotation included lines from the Tiruppugazh (625).